Days of Pearly Spencer: Other cover versions

-In 1968, French composer Franck Pourcel arranged an upbeat instrumental version of "Days of Pearly Spencer", the first track on his album The Franck Pourcel Sound.
+In 1968, french composer Franck Pourcel arranged an upbeat instrumental version of "Days of Pearly Spencer", the first track on his album The Franck Pourcel Sound.

-New Zealand band the Avengers had a number-four hit in that country in December 1968 with a cover version of the song; in Italy, the song was also very successfully covered in 1968 by Caterina Caselli as "Il Volto Della Vita" (with an unrelated text) reaching number four on the Italian chart.
+New Zealand band the Avengers had a number-four hit in that country in December 1968 with a cover version of the song; in Italy, the song was also very successfully covered in 1968 by Caterina Caselli as "Il Volto Della Vita" (with an unrelated text) reaching number four on the italian chart.
 In the U.S., the Grass Roots covered the song on their 1969 album Lovin' Things.
-A Spanish version called "Vuelo blanco de gaviota" was recorded in 1979 by Ana Belén.
-Successful later versions of the song included a disco version which reached number one in Belgium in the 1980s, and a cover version in 1988 by the French psychedelic band The Vietnam Veterans and their album The Days of Pearly Spencer.
-A version by French singer Rodolphe Burger was used in the 2012 French film "Louise Wimmer" and a French duo consisting of brothers Georges and Michel Costa as 'Trade Mark' in 1978 released a disco version (including a 12" extended mix).
+Renate Kern from Germany (international a.k.a.
+Country-Lady Nancy Wood) recorded a german version in 1973 called "Die Antwort von den Sternen" as 4th Track of their album "Nur wer liebt".
+Threee years later the german singer, songwriter and producer Michael Holm recorded a german version in 1976 as Single called "Am Start war Pearly Spencer", which was quite near the original lyrics.
+A spanish version called "Vuelo blanco de gaviota" was recorded in 1979 by Ana Belén.
+Successful later versions of the song included a disco version which reached number one in Belgium in the 1980s, and a cover version in 1988 by the french psychedelic band The Vietnam Veterans and their album The Days of Pearly Spencer.
+A version by french singer Rodolphe Burger was used in the 2012 french film "Louise Wimmer" and a french duo consisting of brothers Georges and Michel Costa as 'Trade Mark' in 1978 released a disco version (including a 12" extended mix).